mshahid538/mshahid538/README.md

 ### 👯 **Looking to Collaborate**

-I’m open to collaborating on **Full-Stack Development** projects, whether it’s **Frontend, Backend, or AI-driven solutions**.
+I’m open to collaborating on **Full-Stack Development - AI Development** projects, whether it’s **Frontend, Backend, or AI-driven solutions**.
 If you’re working on something exciting and need a dedicated developer, feel free to reach out!

 ---